The Race All-Star SeriesMay 1, 2020

 Looking for more?
 Formula E just launched their own simulated motorsport competition: the ABB Formula E Race at Home Challenge.
 The races feature real Formula E drivers as well as competitive gamers and influencers.
 Our drivers from ROKiT Venturi racing — Felipe Massa and Edoardo Mortara — will be taking part in the virtual season, so be sure to keep track of how our boys do.
 All funds generated from the races will go to UNICEF and aid with its COVID-19 relief efforts.
 Click here to learn more about the competition.

 It might be a tricky time to be a sports fan, but remember that these small sacrifices are worth it in the long run.
-We can’t wait until the Formula One and Formula E seasons return, but in the meantime, join us in watching these exciting virtual races.
+We can’t wait until the Formula 1 and Formula E seasons return, but in the meantime, join us in watching these exciting virtual races.
 Let us know who you’re rooting for on Saturday by tagging @rokitofficial.